sharner/eng-leadership-manual/coaching_notes/first-questions.md

 ## Architecture

-* Are there architectural and design review?
+* Are there architectural, security, and design reviews?

 * Is the system architectural diagram up to date?

 * Are architectural documents versioned and in text/markdown?

 * Is the system modular and decoupled?

+* Are end-points secure?

+* Is PII encrypted in flight and at rest?

 * Is there an architectural and tech debt roadmap?